-Environmental test chambers are units that allow for a product to experience a variety of external factors to be tested in a controlled environment.
+Environmental test chambers allow a product to experience a variety of external factors to be tested in a controlled environment.
 As the factors are introduced, the unit and observer can see how the item being tested is affected in various conditions.
-Many times, levels of factors like vibration, temperature, electromagnetic radiation, humidity, pressure, sun and salt exposure, among others, are applied singularly and then even layered to see how the specimens, products or specific materials function under combined effects.
+Many times, levels of factors like vibration, temperature, electromagnetic radiation, humidity, pressure, sun, and salt exposure, among others, are applied singularly and then even layered to see how the specimens, products, or specific materials function under combined effects.

 How are environmental test chambers designed?